mckennapsean/dissertation/content/08-discuss.md

 As discussed in [@sec:eval], deploying a tool is a complex process which involves further design trade-offs, but it is important to discuss these aspects to help further the field of visualization and get tools in the hands of users.

-## Evaluating with Design Activity Worksheets

-(pull in content from chapter ...)

-First iteration on the worksheets, needs to be used more times, incorporated in the class more, workshops, and realize some of the changes that students identified.
-More guidance on SWE and team-work.
-Is it tied to having a good mentor?
-Is a mentor the most critical part?
-Could analyze more quantitatively over time.

-Worksheet accessibility, on the web, ideas for future work include interactive guidance on methods, building timelines.
-Good to give meta-view of project, and provide guidance for students picking own methods rather than just following checklist alone.
-Need to spread their wings.

-Validation, evaluation, with worksheets, with someone/me as a mentor, limitations.
-Important to find best ways to teach many students.
-Future work.

-Additional challenges to teaching this in a classroom...
-Tangibility of sketching, alternative approaches to help students learn how to do this well.
-Scaling to classroom size (critique, feedback, mentorship).
-Justification for linearization of approaches.
-Workshops in classroom, constraints, time, etc.